asseternity/browser-text-rpg-wp/readme.md

 # TO DO LIST.
-// get the game working with webpack
-// fix the images not copying issue
-// make automate the import/export process (maybe use classes for new items, monsters and storyElements)
+// automate the import/export process (maybe use classes for new items, monsters and storyElements)
+    // --- what do I change all the time? ---
+    // new monsters imported to: story_objects
+    // new items imported to: story_objects
+    // new storyElements imported to: story_function
-// story
+// general script
-// main menu - beauty!
 // main menu - functionality